By USA specialist Alice

 Behind-the-scenes tour of the Grand Ole Opry

-Perhaps the Deep South’s most esteemed music venue, the Grand Ole Opry has hosted live country music performances that have been radio-broadcasted across the country since 1925.
+Perhaps the American South’s most esteemed music venue, the Grand Ole Opry has hosted live country music performances that have been radio-broadcasted across the country since 1925.
 We can arrange for you to attend one of the live broadcasts and take a tour behind the curtain.

 You’re shown the individually themed dressing rooms, where the likes of Hank Williams, Patsy Cline, Carrie Underwood and Taylor Swift have prepared to take to the stage.
 Your guide will share anecdotes about the stars and the general history of the building, whose walls are hung with signed posters.
 You have the option to leave fan mail at the venue’s own post office.